pingidentity/pingdirectory-go-client/configurationapi/docs/AddPeriodicStatsLoggerPluginRequest.md

 NewAddPeriodicStatsLoggerPluginRequestWithDefaults instantiates a new AddPeriodicStatsLoggerPluginRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetPluginName

-`func (o *AddPeriodicStatsLoggerPluginRequest) GetPluginName() string`

-GetPluginName returns the PluginName field if non-nil, zero value otherwise.

-### GetPluginNameOk

-`func (o *AddPeriodicStatsLoggerPluginRequest) GetPluginNameOk() (*string, bool)`

-GetPluginNameOk returns a tuple with the PluginName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPluginName

-`func (o *AddPeriodicStatsLoggerPluginRequest) SetPluginName(v string)`

-SetPluginName sets PluginName field to given value.

 ### GetSchemas